 Can a company like Uber restart with a clean slate?
 Obviously, no company can change the past, but it can and should make changes going forward that reduce the direction and control over the drivers’ work that arguably has been retained by Uber by virtue of its contracts with drivers and then implemented by Uber on a day-to-day basis.
 Those types of changes can be done through restructuring, re-documenting and re-implementing the independent contractor relationship in the near future.

-Some companies have used IC Diagnostics™ to accomplish this restructuring and re-documentation.
+Some companies have used a proess such as IC Diagnostics™ to accomplish this restructuring and re-documentation.
 IC Diagnostics is a process that takes into account the factors set forth in all relevant federal and state statutes governing independent contractors, weighs the factors according to governing court decisions, structures the business consistent with the law, and culminates with a state-of-the-art independent contractor agreement that substantially enhances the workers’ independent contractor status.